Lucyjpjones/wean-cuisine/README.md

   - Used for recipe categories displayed on the homepage.

 - **Search bar**
   - Allows user to search recipes by keywords using text index searching.
-Ingredients and recipe name included as keywords in query.
+Recipe name, cuisine name, ingredients and food category are included as the keywords for the query.

 #### To do list: